Samsung/tizen-docs/docs/application/dotnet/get-started/wearable/first-xaml-app.md

 ```
 ## Validate Your Application Changes Using XAML Hot Reload

-To test your UI code changes in your application, you would have to build and deploy your application.
-With the introduction of the XAML Hot Reload feature, you can now immediately see the UI edits on the running emulator without having to rebuild or redeploy your application.
-This feature helps you save time and validate your changes easily.
+To test your UI code changes in your application, you must build and deploy your application.
+However, if you use the XAML Hot Reload feature, the UI edits are immediately applied on the running emulator without building or deploying your application again.
+It helps you save time and validate the changes easily.

-To use the Hot Reload feature, you must enable it in your Visual Studio IDE.
-To enable:
+To use the Hot Reload feature, enable it in your Visual Studio IDE.
+To enable the Hot Reload feature, follow these steps:

 1. In the Visual Studio menu, select **Tools** > **Options**.
 2. In the **Options** window that appears, select **Tizen** > **Tools**.